mogoziri/T3A2_B_Irina-Michelle_backend/README.md

 |   prettier   |                              Code formatting tool to apply consistent style                              |
 |  supertest   |                      Node.js library to test APIs, can be used with jest framework                       |

-## The final version of web application wireframes:
+## The final version of web application wireframes

 ### Standard Phone Wireframes